Myndex/apca-introduction/analysis.md

 > _Now that we have aligned the two formulas, what are the actual differences?_

 The claim that the two formula are "aligned" is patently false.
+There is an alignment, and it is well documented in the APCA documentation and white paper, though that is not being used here.

 > _This conversion again uses sRGB coefficients.
 However, the non-linear part is very different.
 The author of APCA provides some motivation for these changes